 Custer County Court

 PO Box 1128

-Limited Time Offer – November 21st through December 23rd – 12 CLE credits (self-study) for only $200.
+Limited Time Offer – September 5th through September 29th – 10 CLE credits (self-study) for only $150.
 Idaho Programs!
 Idaho MCLE Approved!

+With the kids back in class it is a great time to sharpen your pencil too!
+The Idaho Law Foundation is offering the Back to School Bundle Package, which includes 10.0 CLE self-study credits for only $150!
 You will be given 90 days to make your program selections, with an additional 90 days following your selection to view each program.
 By selecting online, on-demand streaming, you will have the convenience to watch whenever and wherever you like!

 Please Note: You will not be eligible to receive additional credit for the CLEs listed above you have attended or watched in the past.
 No refunds will be provided.
 No extensions will be awarded.
 All sales are final.

 Your support of Idaho Law Foundation CLE programming provides the necessary resources to fulfill the Foundation’s goal of enriching the public’s understanding of and respect for the law and legal system.
 To take advantage of this great offer, select: 2023 Back to School Bundle.